Italian invasion of France: Initial fighting

-On 16 June, Marshal Graziani gave the order for offensive operations to begin within ten days.
-Three actions were planned: Operation B through the Little Saint Bernard Pass, Operation M through the Maddalena Pass and Operation R along the Riviera.
-That day, elements of the Italian 4th Army attacked in the vicinity of Briançon.
-As the Italians advanced, the French at Fort de l'Olive began bombarding the Italian Fort Bardonecchia.
-In retaliation, the 149-mm guns of the Italian fort on Mont Chaberton—"an imposing structure lost in the clouds at an altitude of 3,130 meters"—were trained on Fort de l'Olive.
-The Italian bombardment silenced the French fort the following day.
 On 18 June, the guns of Fort Chaberton, which dominated the Col de Montgenèvre, fired upon the small French Ouvrage Gondran, near Briançon, in aid of the Italian ground advance.
 The shots did little damage to the French fort, but had a strong moral effect on the French.
 During the day, Army Group West received two seemingly contradictory orders: "the hostilities against France had to be immediately suspended" and "the preparation for the previously announced [...] operations should continue at the same pace".
 The purpose of these orders is still not clear, but as word spread through the Italian ranks many began to celebrate the end of the war and even to fraternize with the French.
 The commanders at the front were ordered to explain the situation correctly to their troops: hostilities would eventually resume.
 That day Mussolini met Hitler in Munich and was informed that Italian claims on Nice, Corsica and Tunisia were interfering with Germany's armistice negotiations.
 The implication was clear: Italian claims had to be backed up by military feats if they wanted German support for their claims.